utdata/icj-project-template/README.md

 ### Using Google Docs and Sheets

 7. Create a Google Doc or Google Sheet depending on your project's needs.
+8. Make sure you enable view access by clicking on the Share button on the top-right corner.
-8. Take note of the id.
+9. Take note of the id.
 For example, if the link is `https://docs.google.com/document/d/1urEasbqUXCoTERo0-CylFedsTwGUFa1arE9QlcAwQW4/edit`, then id would be `1urEasbqUXCoTERo0-CylFedsTwGUFa1arE9QlcAwQW4`.
-9. Open up `project.config.js` and replace `fileId` with the id.
+10. Open up `project.config.js` and replace `fileId` with the id.
 Each object in the `files` array corresponds to a google doc or sheet.
-10. Specify whether your file is a `doc` or `sheet` and give it a name, which will be the name of the outputted json file.
+11. Specify whether your file is a `doc` or `sheet` and give it a name, which will be the name of the outputted json file.
-11. Run `npm run data:fetch` and the text or data in your google files will be outputted as json in the correct folders.
+12. Run `npm run data:fetch` and the text or data in your google files will be outputted as json in the correct folders.

 You only need to create a service account and set up your environment variable once, but you need to configure your google doc and sheet ids for each project.